grpc-ecosystem/grpc-gateway/docs/docs/mapping/httpbody_messages.md

 ---
 layout: default
-title: HttpBody messages
+title: HttpBody Messages
+nav_order: 1
 parent: Mapping
-nav_order: 2
 ---

-# HttpBody messages
+# HttpBody Messages

-The [HTTP Body](https://github.com/googleapis/googleapis/blob/master/google/api/httpbody.proto) messages allows a response message to be specified with custom data content and a custom content type header.
+The [HTTPBody](https://github.com/googleapis/googleapis/blob/master/google/api/httpbody.proto) messages allow a response message to be specified with custom data content and a custom content-type header.
 The values included in the HTTPBody response will be used verbatim in the returned message from the gateway.
 Make sure you format your response carefully!

 ## Example Usage